Webinar - Indigenous peoples: Get your benefits and credits

 Have you received a letter from the CRA?
 No need to worry!

-Diandra: The CRA will sometimes send you a questionnaire or letter if we need more information to ensure you’re getting the right benefits and credits.
+Erin: The CRA will sometimes send you a questionnaire or letter if we need more information and to make sure you’re getting the right benefits and credits.

 If you get one of these letters, please respond as soon as possible.
 Don’t ignore it.

-If you don’t have the documents, need some extra time to gather them, or don’t understand what we’re asking, just let the CRA know by calling the number on the letter.
+If you don’t have the documents, need some extra time to gather them, or don’t understand what we’re asking, just let the CRA know.
 The CRA needs this information to calculate your benefits and credits.

 If you don’t respond, your benefit or credit payments will stop, and you may have to repay the payments you already received.